pocketninja/rust-solitaire/readme.md

 # rust-solitaire

-An attempt at making Soliatire in Rust, using Ratatui.
+An attempt at making Solitaire in Rust, using Ratatui.